salt-die/batgrl/README.md

-# nurses_2 - terminal graphics
+# nurses_2 - Terminal Graphics

-This is a widget and async-centric library for creating graphical applications in the terminal.
-Support only for vt-100 enabled, truecolor terminals.
+A widget and async-centric library for creating graphical applications in the terminal.

 Getting Started
 ---------------
 To create a nurses_2 app, inherit the `App` class and implement the `on_start` asynchronous method.
-Please see examples in the `/examples/` directory.
+See `/examples/` directory.

 # /examples/exploding_logo.py